Vitamins and dietary supplements in China – A Growing Demand For International Brands

 Vitamins orientated products are also the trend in China.
 On its own this market accounted for 16,27 billion dollars last year.
 More traditional Chinese ingredients are getting increasingly popular too.
 It is estimated that more than 4 billion people are using products related to herbal medicine in the world.
 We can find amongst the most traditional vitamins and dietary supplements: donkey-hide gelatine, ginseng and Cordyceps sinensis.

 In the past five years international players sales for vitamins and dietary supplements is growing at a rate of 12%, which is higher than the average 10%.
 As mentioned in the title, it is time for international brands to enter the market, but don’t rush in.
 The VDS market in China will be changing fast, it requires real analysis and strategic choices that may be tailored and cost effective.
-For example, local rural producer may become important players in the coming years as they build trust though different brands.
+For example, local rural producers may become important players in the coming years as they build trust though different brands.